jenkinsci/micro-focus-performance-center-integration-plugin/readme.md

 - Possibility to associate a YAML defined test to a trend report.
 - Possibility to search for a timeslot defined for LRE test to execute and use it.
 - Possibility to add a wait time between generation of the trend report and the download of the trend report to the build artifact.
+- Timeslot duration can be parametrized via two parameters (Hours and Minutes).

 ### Downloads
 You can download the plugin from this link: